lucasguerreiro/localproperties/README.md

 The main files are presented and discussed below.
 One need just to set them up and run in order to reproduce the results.

 - gen_nets.py:
-	Functions to generate the network files.
+	Functions to generate the artificial network files.

 - gen_walks.py:
 	Functions to perform walks on the nets and store the walks sequences.